Tomasz Oleszak murder: Leighton Amies detained for 12 years

 She said she had gone from being a "happy-go-lucky mum" to "drowning in the loss", adding she was a "shadow" of her former self.

-The judge said Ms Wisniewska's statement was "heart rending" and Tomasz was a "bright, exceptional and gifted boy".
+The judge said her statement was "heart rending" and Tomasz was a "bright, exceptional and gifted boy".

-He said Amies had armed himself as he "anticipated trouble" and "intended to fight" with the group whom he had encountered the day before.
+Judge Spencer said Amies had armed himself as he "anticipated trouble" and "intended to fight" with the group whom he had encountered the day before.

-Several of them had planned to beat up Amies but Tomasz was not among them, the judge said.
+Several of them had planned to beat up Amies but Tomasz was not among them.

-He said two of the boys confronted the killer and he reacted by drawing his knife, stabbing Tomasz and attempting to wound another boy, for which he was found guilty of attempting to cause grievous bodily harm.
+The judge said two of the boys confronted the killer and he reacted by drawing his knife, stabbing Tomasz and attempting to wound another boy, for which he was found guilty of attempting to cause grievous bodily harm.

 The teenager was told: "Knowing you had the knife you were happy to fight them.
 With your interest in and knowledge of knives, you relished this fight."

-The judge acknowledged that Amies was not the instigator and said others "will have to live with the knowledge their stupidity" led to the killing.
+Judge Spencer acknowledged that Amies was not the instigator and said others "will have to live with the knowledge their stupidity" led to the killing.

-But, the judge said, the "principal responsibility" lay with Amies for "taking a knife and being prepared to use it".
+But, he said, the "principal responsibility" lay with Amies for "taking a knife and being prepared to use it".

+The judge accepted Amies did not intend to kill and had expressed "genuine remorse".

+The court heard the 15-year-old received a caution in February 2022 for possessing an improvised weapon during a melee between youths and in March 2021 set fire to a window at his school.

 Follow BBC North East & Cumbria on Twitter, Facebook and Instagram.
 Send your story ideas to northeastandcumbria@bbc.co.uk.